gurjantsingh3/bulk-email-sender/README.md

 # Bulk Email Sender

-Culk Email Sender is a Python application designed to facilitate sending emails using SendGrid.
+Bulk Email Sender is a Python application designed to facilitate sending emails using SendGrid.
 This README provides information on setting up and configuring the application.

 ## Installation